meltingmettle/api-tick-meltingmettle/README.md

 https://emmettling.me/zd_api_meltingmettle.html</br>
 Please note that Heroku dynos take ~30 seconds to start up if a site has not been accessed recently, so your first load may take up to a minute.

+** Known issue**: The global variables expire somewhat inconsistently.
+If a button sends you back to the login page because of expired tokens, please simply log in again.
+This bug will eventually be patched by using the user session to authenticate the token and user's company.

 Software </br>
 Python 3.7.1 </br>